Hall of Famer

 Shirley Firth c.
 1969.
 Tony Sloan.

-Shirley Firth was voted Canadian Women’s Nordic Skier of the Year six times by Ski Racing Magazine.
-She and her sister were the subjects of a CBC Documentary entitled The Olympians: The Firth Sisters.
-After marrying, Shirley Firth settled in Europe for over 20 years, receiving a teaching diploma in 2002 from the University of Paris.
-While there, she lectured on Dene and Inuit cultures at various universities, schools and cultural centers in central Europe and Scandinavia.
-Shirley Firth was awarded the Order of Canada in 1987, was inducted into the Canadian Ski Museum and Skiing Hall of Fame in 1990, and the Queen’s Golden Jubilee Medal in 2002.
-She later returned to Yellowknife, Northwest Territories.
+After getting married, Shirley Firth spent over two decades in Europe, where she obtained a teaching diploma from the University of Paris in 2002.
+During her time in Europe, she delivered lectures on Dene and Inuit cultures at various universities, schools, and cultural centres in central Europe and Scandinavia.
+In recognition of her contributions and accomplishments, Shirley Firth was awarded the Order of Canada in 1987, inducted into the Canadian Ski Hall of Fame in 1990, and received the Queen’s Golden Jubilee Medal in 2002.
+Later, she returned to her hometown of Yellowknife in the Northwest Territories.

 Please Note: The ski information gathered here is compiled from a number of sources; it may not be inclusive of all accomplishments.